semantickerneldev/.github/profile/README.md

 A learning resource for developers shaping our AI-powered future.

-Obviously there's an emphasis on Semantic Kernel and AI, but other topics may show up too.
+Emphasis is on Semantic Kernel (especially via .NET/C#) and general AI topics.